craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 **Instructional Artistry.** Above the **Weird Machine**, on the southern wall, many carvings make a larger instructional art-piece that shows a dwarf operating the machine and crafting sets of caltrops, arrowheads, and simple darts.

 ##### 6b.
 Partmaking B
 **Small Forge.** Large chunks of a smoky black rock sizzle and pop from behind their stone wall.
-Attached to this small stone forge is a raised platform, on which a slotted anvil made of stone and bronze sits.
+Attached to this small stone forge are two raised platforms, on which a slotted anvil made of stone and bronze sits.

 ##### 7. Primary Production
 **Egress.**